jhonath1010/jhonath1010/README.md

 ###

-<p align="left">Hi, I’m Jhonatan Olguin, a Software Development student at Seneca College.<br>🛠 I enjoy building and debugging C++ applications; fixing bugs is often more satisfying than writing code from scratch! 😄<br>💻 Currently, I’m working on a multi-user, database-driven shopping cart system in C++ that simulates parallel user interactions.
-This project integrates Oracle SQL and aims to handle simultaneous customer orders, including product selection, checkout, and order management.<br>🌐 I’m also exploring full-stack web development using Node.js, PostgreSQL, and MongoDB.<br>📂 Feel free to check out my repositories for C++ apps, database integrations, and web dev projects.<br>🌍 Visit my portfolio at jhonatanolguin.com to see real-time applications in action.</p>
+<p align="left">Hi, I’m Jhonatan Olguin, a 2nd-year Software Development student at Seneca College.<br>🛠 I enjoy building and debugging C++ applications; fixing bugs is often more satisfying than writing code from scratch! 😄<br>💻 Currently, I’m working on a multi-user, database-driven shopping cart system in C++ that simulates parallel user interactions.
+This project integrates Oracle SQL and aims to handle simultaneous customer orders, including product selection, checkout, and order management.<br>🌐 I’m also exploring full-stack web development using Node.js, PostgreSQL, and MongoDB.<br>📂 Feel free to check out my repositories for C++ apps, database integrations, and web dev projects.<br>🌍 Visit my portfolio at <a href="http://jhonatanolguin.com" target="_blank">jhonatanolguin.com</a> to see real-time applications in action.</p>

 ###